pulumi/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 ---
-title: "How Webiny Built a Serverless Application Framework With Pulumi"
+title: "How Webiny Built a Serverless Application Framework"
 date: 2021-06-03
 meta_desc: Learn how Webiny built an open-source framework for building serverless applications with Pulumi.
 meta_image: webiny.png